Resource Allocation for Positive-Rate Covert Communications Using Optimization and Deep Reinforcement Learning: Simulation results

-In Fig.~\ref{rate_allo_important_prob} we plot the feasibility probabilities of different schemes under two covertness constraints $\epsilon=0$dB and $\epsilon=-5$dB.
+In this section, we illustrate the performance of the proposed algorithm in Sec.~\ref{bit_allo_non_causal} for solving the rate allocation problem in \eqref{formu_nonconvex_bit_allo}.
+We set $\text{SNR}_H = 5\text{dB}, \text{SNR}_G = 5\text{dB}$, $R_0=7$ in \eqref{formu_bit_object_2}, $\delta=-10\text{dB}$ in \eqref{covertness_relaxed}, i.e., $\epsilon_\delta = 6.5\text{dB}$ in \eqref{formu_bit_object_3}, $C=20$ in \eqref{rate_lam_origin_set}, $\alpha_1 = \alpha_2 = 10^{-6}$ in \eqref{rate_proj_gd_define}, $N=10$ and $\gamma = 0.2$ in \eqref{lam_growth} and $\omega = 10^{-6}$ in \eqref{rate_pgd_stop_condi}.
+We first plot in Fig.~\ref{rate_allo_important_prob} the feasibility probabilities of different schemes under two covertness constraints $\delta=-10$dB and $\delta=-20$dB.
 As before, we consider two SNR scenarios: (a) $\text{SNR}_H = \text{SNR}_G = 5$dB, and (b) $\text{SNR}_H = 5$dB, $\text{SNR}_G = 10$dB.
 It is observed that the feasibility probabilities become lower when the required sum rate $R_0$ increases.
-Comparing Fig.~\ref{rate_allo_important_prob_good} and Fig.~\ref{rate_allo_important_prob_bad}, we find that when the warden channel is better than the legitimate channel, the feasibility probabilities decrease substantially for all three schemes.
-However, for both scenarios, the proposed scheme has a significantly higher feasibility probability than the ``convex'' and the ``trivial'' baselines.
-Furthermore, a smaller $\epsilon$ reduces the feasibility probabilities, since meeting the sum rate constraint in \eqref{formu_bit_object_2} becomes more challenging under a stricter covertness constraint.
+Comparing two sub-figures in Fig.~\ref{rate_allo_important_prob}, we find that when the warden channel is better than the legitimate channel, the feasibility probabilities decrease substantially for all three schemes.
+However, for both scenarios, the proposed scheme has a significantly higher feasibility probability than the ``convex'' and the ``trivial'' baseline methods.
+Furthermore, a smaller $\delta$ reduces the feasibility probabilities, since meeting the sum rate constraint in \eqref{formu_bit_object_2} becomes more challenging under a stricter covertness constraint.

 Next, in Fig.~\ref{power_diff_rate} we compare the average power consumptions when the proposed scheme and the two baselines all output feasible solutions.
 It is seen that the proposed scheme consistently achieves a lower power consumption than the two baselines, while the convex baseline consumes less power than the trivial baseline.
-Note that the actual sum rates achieved by the baseline schemes match the required rate $R_0$, since both the convex solution \eqref{convex_opt_bit_solu} and the trivial solution \eqref{R_trivial_final_solu} satisfy $R_{\text{sum}}=R_0$; whereas the proposed scheme achieves a sum rate exceeding $R_0$, as the \ac{PGD} typically converges to a feasible rate allocation with $R_{\text{sum}}>R_0$.
+Note that the actual sum rates achieved by the baseline schemes match the required rate $R_0$, since both the convex solution \eqref{convex_rate_solu_1} and the trivial solution \eqref{R_trivial_final_solu} satisfy $R_{\text{sum}}=R_0$; whereas the proposed scheme achieves a sum rate exceeding $R_0$, as the \ac{PGD} typically converges to a feasible rate allocation with $R_{\text{sum}}>R_0$.